xanium4332/libfreenect-rs/README.md

-# libfreenect-rs
+# Libfreenect
-A safe Rust wrapper for libfreenect
+This crate provides a safe wrapper around the native `libfreenect` library.